About Criminal Justice

 What we do

 The Criminal Justice services we provide include:

 - unpaid work for offenders

 - Multi Agency Public Protection Arrangements (MAPPA)

 Funding and future

 Funding has been provided by the Northern Community Justice Authority (Northern CJA).
 CJAs across Scotland were abolished on 31 March 2017.
-The final annual report of the Northern CJA (pdf 931KB) covers the first six months 2016 to 2017 and focuses on how we have delivered our area plan and annual action plan priorities and objectives.
+The final annual report of the Northern CJA (PDF 931KB) covers the first six months 2016 to 2017 and focuses on how we have delivered our area plan and annual action plan priorities and objectives.
 It includes contributions and updates from our partners across the North of Scotland.

 The Community Justice (Scotland) Act 2016 sees all 32 Scottish local authorities creating their own Community Justice Partnerships, in whatever way they see fit.
-It gives responsibility for the delivery of Community Justice to the statutory partners eg local authorities, Police, NHS, Scottish Prison Service, Scottish Court Service, Scottish Fire and Rescue Service, Skills Development Scotland and the Crown Office and Procurator Fiscal Service.
+It gives responsibility for the delivery of Community Justice to the statutory partners such as local authorities, Police, NHS, Scottish Prison Service, Scottish Court Service, Scottish Fire and Rescue Service, Skills Development Scotland and the Crown Office and Procurator Fiscal Service.

 A new national body has been created, Community Justice Scotland, and has been operating since 1 April 2017.